 How to Add PDF Bookmarks and Outline

-Including PDF outline, also known as bookmark, in your C# project can greatly enhance usability and UX design.
+Including PDF outlines, also known as bookmarks, in your C# project can greatly enhance usability and UX design.
 PDF outlines function as a navigation tool, allowing users to easily access key pages within the document, similar to a Table of Contents.
 By incorporating PDF outlines, you can provide a more intuitive and user-friendly experience for your document.

 How to Add PDF Bookmarks and Outline